pivotiiii/nsui_banner_fixer/README.md

 # Usage

-Either run the included `nsui_banner_fixer.exe` through the command line:
+Command line:

-`nsui_banner_fixer.exe example.cia`
+For a single .cia file: `nsui_banner_fixer.exe example.cia`

-or copy all the .cia files you want to fix next to the executable and run the program by double clicking.
+For all .cia files in the same directory as the .exe: `nsui_banner_fixer.exe`

+Double clicking the executable also fixes all .cia files in the directory.

-Either  way your fixed .cia files will be created in the `out` directory.
+By default your fixed .cia files will be created in the `out` directory.

+Use the `-r` argument to instead edit the .cia files directly without making a copy.

 Use the `-v` argument to see more info during the process.